pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 **_<div align="center">Figure 1</div>_**

 <p>Note that the setup of pools is not mandatory and there might be reasons to ignore the recommendation if the existing cluster infrastructure is not suitable for such a split.
 Applying a workload placement strategy by using node pools provides a lot of benefits, as it allows you to tailor the cluster topology to workload requirements; you could, for example, choose different hardware configurations (nodes with additional storage, with GPU cards etc.).
 The placement of SAS workload classes can be enabled by applying predefined Kubernetes node labels and node taints.</p>
-<p>Please refer to the 2nd installment of this blog for an in-depth discussion around machine management on OpenShift, which explains how this can be simplified and automated by capabilities uniquely available in OpenShift.</p>
+<p>Please refer to the second installment of this blog for an in-depth discussion around machine management on OpenShift, which explains how this can be simplified and automated by capabilities uniquely available in OpenShift.</p>

 It might be helpful for a better understanding to briefly explain the workload classes mentioned in this diagram.